knative/docs/serving/using-cert-manager-on-gcp.md

 A condition with `Ready=False` is a failure to obtain certificate, and such condition usually has an error message to indicate the reason of failure.

-### Configure our Gateway
+### Configuring the gateway

-In the last step, we configure the knative-shared-gateway to use the certificate that is generated and stored automatically by cert-manager.
+In the last step, configure the knative-shared-gateway to use the certificate that is generated and stored automatically by cert-manager.

 The key edit here is adding the `tls:` section to the end of the HTTPS port